mallikankati/persistentqueue/README.md

 ## Diskbacked Queue

 Diskbacked persistent queue which implements BlockingQueue interface in java.
-It takes leverage of java MemoryMapped files.
+It leverage MemoryMapped files to receive the best performance.

+These kind of queue used when it require
+   - Low heap memory foot prints, when item stored in queue which stores in memorymapped file backed by disk.
+   - Don't lose any events which stored in memory.
+When events stored in java.util.Queue<>, events get lost on reboot.
+PersistentQueue will preserve the insertion order with no loss of data.
+   - It's a library not require any big distributed messaging like kafka infrastructure.
+This is not a distributed PersistentQueue, which works in only one JVM

 ### Sample code to use BlockingQueue

 ```java